A look at some of the classic merchandise

 working their way down from the very earliest to the late 90's during its run.

-characters and stock, but clearly intended as toys with their all-moulded bodies and weaker motors compared to the other locomotives
+series characters and stock, but clearly intended as toys with their all-moulded bodies and weaker motors compared to the

-in Bachmann's catalogues.
-The engines all contain an eye mechanism that moves the eyes left and right as the locomotive moved
+other locomotives in Bachmann's catalogues.
+The engines all contain an eye mechanism that moves the eyes left and right as

 their bright colors, accurate looks, and inexpensive cost.
 These models were released without front couplings, a criticism